Syllabus for Mus 88 - Introduction to Computer Music

 permission for group work, for example.
 If you use your laptop to take notes, then you will

 need to find an alternative, like taking paper notes.
-Flat pads, such as iPads, are acceptable,
+Flat tablets, such as iPads, are acceptable,

 as long as they are only used for taking notes.